armory/knowledge-base/_posts/aws/2019-07-16-AWS-CloudFormation-HowTo-enable.md

 At the meanwhile you can see the execution details if you go to your *AWS CloudFormation console*
 ![](/images/cloudformation-aws-console.png)

+**Note:** _You can execute the pipeline by generating an embedded-artifact.
+Deploy (CloudFormation Stack) > Source: Artifact > Expected Artifact: Artifact from execution context > Account: Embedded-artifact > Contents: "Input the CloudFormation JSON/YAML Template"._

 ## Validate
 In this particular example we created an S3 bucket so in order to validate you need to go to your aws console and check in the S3 bucket section.